Vilasbd/Gas-leakage-detection-project-/README.md

 MQ-2 continuously senses gas concentrations.

+The system is powered by a built-in rechargeable or replaceable battery, ensuring portability without dependence on external power sources.

 When gas levels exceed the threshold, Arduino triggers a buzzer alarm.

 Users are immediately alerted to take manual action.